Valerio-GROSSI/Human-Activity-Recognition/README.md

 # Human Activity Recognition

+This project focuses on Human Activity Recognition (HAR) using multivariate time-series data collected from smartphone IMU sensors.

+It aims to classify different types of physical activities by training and evaluating supervised machine learning models on labeled datasets.

 Read the added PDF in the current directory to know what is about this project.

 FIRST RUN: